pawndev/Factorio-DejaVu/README.md

 # Factorio Deja Vu

-This mod add the song Deja Vu when you drive a car
+This mod add the song Deja Vu when you drive a car compatible with other car mods

 ## ToDo
-- [ ] Just add necessary config, not all of the entier car entity data
+- [ ] adjust the volume and choose song options

+Credit to JoCKeR-iL for the code re-write